appstronomy/objective-c-style-guide/README.md

 As we touch on some areas of style here that are not relevant to many organizations, including the New York Times, we are not planning to create pull requests to merge back into their original.
 As such, we have also removed the localized versions of this guide, as we do not have the resources to keep these at par, nor a present need to.

+## A Work in Progress

+We are still bringing our existing and active codebases inline with this newly codified style guide, inspired by the great suggestions and best practicies of others.
+As such, know that we want you to follow the guidance here, as opposed to patterns in historical code created before we had a formal style guide.

 ## Introduction

 Here are some of the documents from Apple that informed the style guide.
 If something isn't mentioned here, it's probably covered in great detail in one of these: